farooqyousuf/cofense_exercise/README.md

 # ID.me Revelator

 Revelator is a repository that contains ID.me's automated regression tests.
-It is used to make sure that whatever new updates or features that were formulated does not break the previous features built.
+It is used to verify that the newly built and updated features does not break the previous features built.

   ## Setup Instructions
     - thor